y-oga/Hyper-V-Replica-Cluster/How_to_create_cluster.md

 ### How to create certificates for Hyper-V Replica

-If you use Windows Server 2012 R2, in advance, you need to create the certificates on Windows 10 or Windows Server 2016 or Windows Server 2019.
+If host servers are Windows Server 2012 R2, in advance, you need to create the certificates on Windows 10 or Windows Server 2016 or Windows Server 2019.

+If host servers are Windows Server 2016 or later, you don't need to create certificates in advance.

 1. Edit **config.bat** in **makecert**
   - Each values must be identical with each values in **glocal_config.bat**